Type variance: Function types

 In other words, the → type constructor is contravariant in the parameter (input) type and covariant in the return (output) type.
 This rule was first stated formally by John C. Reynolds, and further popularized in a paper by Luca Cardelli.

 When dealing with functions that take functions as arguments, this rule can be applied several times.
 For example, by applying the rule twice, we see that $((P_1 \to R) \to R) \le ((P_2 \to R) \to R)$ if $P_1 \le P_2$.
 In other words, the type $((A \to B) \to C)$ is covariant in the position of $A$.
 For complicated types it can be confusing to mentally trace why a given type specialization is or isn't type-safe, but it is easy to calculate which positions are co- and contravariant: a position is covariant if it is on the left side of an even number of arrows applying to it.

 Inheritance in object-oriented languages

-When a subclass overrides a method in a superclass, the compiler must check that the overriding method has the right type.
+In an object-oriented programming (OOP) language, when a subclass overrides a method in a superclass, the compiler must check that the overriding method has the right type.
 While some languages require that the type exactly matches the type in the superclass (invariance), it is also type safe to allow the overriding method to have a "better" type.
 By the usual subtyping rule for function types, this means that the overriding method should return a more specific type (return type covariance) and accept a more general argument (parameter type contravariance).
-In UML notation, the possibilities are as follows (where Class B is the subclass that extends Class A which is the superclass):
+In Unified Modeling Language (UML) notation, the possibilities are as follows (where Class B is the subclass that extends Class A which is the superclass):